 Hire a tuk-tuk driver by the day

 The best way to visit Angkor is by hiring a tuk-tuk driver for the day.
-It’s basically an all-inclusive service; some will even be able to provide tips.
-The tuk-tuk will pick you up from your hotel, take you wherever you want to visit in Angkor Archaeological Park, and then drop you off when you’re finished.
+The tuk-tuk picks you up from your hotel and takes you wherever you want to visit in Angkor Archaeological Park, then drops you off when you’re finished.

 To hire a tuk-tuk, you can get recommendations from your host or find a driver really anywhere in the tourist areas of Siem Riep.
+Many drivers offer maps or basic information.
 The price will vary based on how long you want to visit.

 Arrive early for a special sunrise

-Watching the sun rise over the Angkor Wat temple is a magical-and popular-experience.
-Most temples open at 7:30 AM, but Angkor Wat and Srassrang open for the sunrise at 5:00 AM.
+Watching the sun rise over Angkor Wat temple is a magical—and popular—experience.
+Most temples open at 7:30 AM except for Angkor Wat and Srassrang which open at 5:00 AM for sunrise.
+You’ll want to arrive right when it opens in order to get an unobstructed seat.

 It’s worth the early rise, especially since you’ll then be able to explore the temple complex before it starts to get really crowded.

-You’ll want to arrive right when it opens to get a seat before others.
-The ticket office opens from 5:00 AM to 5:30 PM, but you can purchase tickets online or at the end of the day before your visit (starting at 4:45 PM).
+The ticket office opens from 5:00 AM to 5:30 PM, but you can purchase tickets online or the day in advance.
 After entering the Park, head straight to Angkor Wat and enjoy.

 Stay to watch the sunset